elementalcollision/GraphMemory-IDE/docs/condon-migration/TASK-003-B_IMPLEMENTATION_SUMMARY.md

 ## Overview

-Task 3-B has been successfully completed with a comprehensive production-ready implementation that maps all GraphMemory-IDE components to their target runtimes (CPython vs Condon), designs migration strategies, creates compatibility layers, and establishes thread safety requirements.
+Task 3-B has been successfully completed with a comprehensive production-ready implementation that maps all GraphMemory-IDE components to their target runtimes (CPython vs Codon), designs migration strategies, creates compatibility layers, and establishes thread safety requirements.

 ## 🎯 Objectives Achieved

-✅ **Map all components to target runtimes (CPython vs Condon)**
+✅ **Map all components to target runtimes (CPython vs Codon)**
 ✅ **Design migration strategies for each component**
 ✅ **Create compatibility layers for seamless integration**
 ✅ **Define performance characteristics for each runtime**